TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 - Brownouts observed: 0 / 5
 - Pi reboots observed: 0 / 5
 - Clean-recovery rate: 5 / 5 (100%)
-- Move-in-progress completion rate (mid-move trials only): 1 / 4 (25%)
+- Move-in-progress completion rate (mid-move trials only): 4 / 4 (100%)

 **15.8 Interpretation and Conclusions:** _[To fill in after team review.]_

 **15.9 Pass / Fail Against Criterion:**
 - **Criterion Target:** Clean UPS switchover (no Pi brownout or reboot); safe halt and clean recovery from wall-power loss
 - **Measured Result:** 0 ms switchover latency; 0 brownouts; 0 reboots; 5 / 5 clean recoveries across both idle and mid-move trials.
-Mid-move-in-progress completion was only 1 / 4, which is a user-experience finding rather than a safety finding (the system halted cleanly in the other 3 cases).
+Mid-move-in-progress completion was 4 / 4, which is a user-experience finding rather than a safety finding (the system halted cleanly in all cases).
 - **Outcome:** Pass (for the switchover / power-loss-recovery criterion).
 Mid-move resumption is documented as a separate finding in §20.3 and addressed by proposed improvements 6 and 7 in §20.4.

 **15.10 Components Used / Damaged / Replaced:**